Akuli/catris/README.md

 it uses a header named `X-Real-IP` (set in the nginx configuration) when proxied through nginx, and otherwise the IP that the connection to the rust program came from.
-To keep track of how many clients are currently connected from each IP, `ip_tracker.rs` also returns a token object that should be dropped when a client disconnects.
+To keep track of how many clients are currently connected from each IP, `ip_tracker.rs` also returns a token object that is dropped when a client disconnects.

 Next a `Client` object is created.
 It is possible to receive and (indirectly) send through a `Client` object.